 If you see yourself reflected in any of the following, this program could be a good match:

-Career Growth and Aspirations
+Career growth and aspirations

-Motivations and Values
+Motivations and values

-• you're driven by the belief that health impact and equity should be central to development and policy decisions
+• you see that health impact and equity should be central considerations to responsible development and decisions

-• you value community engagement and want to ensure marginalized voices are heard and protected in planning processes
+• you value community engagement and want to ensure marginalized voices are heard and protected

 • you're committed to preventing health harms before they occur rather than responding after damage is done